open-telemetry/oteps/text/0148-sampling-probability.md

 ### Adjusted sample count

-Following the modle above, every event defines the notion of an _adjusted count_.
+Following the model above, every event defines the notion of an _adjusted count_.

 - _Adjusted count_ is zero if the event was not selected for the sample